BibBase/bibbase.github.io/README.md

-# bibbase.github.io
+# scsuauthors.github.io
-BibBase Example Page
+Based on the BibBase Example Page